MEET THE FACULTY

 In 2008, Ms. Mitchell instructed, mentored and coached a competitor at the CICB Competition in Calgary, Alberta, the 2011 CICB Competition in Manchester, England, and presented 4 competitors in the 2017 CICB Competition in Florence, Italy with one of the competitors advancing to finals in the Senior Division.
 Many of her students have placed in the top 12 of YAGP regional and national competitions and gives all the honor and praise of these accomplishments to the Glory of God!

-Susan Howard Ballet Instructor, Tap Instructor, Financial Administrator
+Susan Howard, Ballet Instructor, Tap Instructor, Financial Administrator

 Susan Howard received her early classical ballet training at the Doris Marsh School of Ballet.
 Earlier jazz and tap training were studied at the Judy Kanary School of Dance.
 During this time Susan attended multiple dance workshops and summer intensives studying under Sylvia Palmer (Royal Winnepeg Ballet), Gus Giordano, Al Gilbert, Meribeth Kisner, Michael Donovan, Sherry Zunker, Ellen Carrington, Lisa Nowak and many others.
 Following her study, she went on to become a dancer with the Detroit City Dance Company, a professional modern dance company under the direction of Carole Morisseau.
 Plans to pursue a dance career in NY were thwarted when she accepted Jesus Christ as her personal Savior.